hyprwm/hyprland-wiki/content/nix/configuring-hyprland-with-hjem.md

 title: Configuring Hyprland with Hjem
 ---

-Hjem ("home" in Danish) is a module system that implements a simple and streamlined way to manage files in your $HOME, such as but not limited to files in your `~/.config`.
+Hjem ("home" in Danish) is a module system that implements a simple and streamlined way to manage files in your `$HOME`, such as but not limited to files in your `~/.config`.
-Hjem aims to serve as an alternative and easy-to-grasp utility for managing your $HOME purely and safely.
+Hjem aims to serve as an alternative and easy-to-grasp utility for managing your `$HOME` purely and safely.

 You can read the wonderful [Hjem documentation](https://hjem.feel-co.org/) to learn how to install and use it.